Biden’s top diplomat makes unannounced stop in Afghanistan after president calls for troop withdrawal

-Blinken’s trip follows a Wednesday speech by President Biden promising to end a conflict that has bedeviled his predecessors for the last two decades.
+Blinken’s trip follows the decision by President Biden on Wednesday to bring all remaining 2,500 U.S. troops home and end a conflict that has bedeviled his predecessors for the last two decades.

-Ghani and his advisers met Blinken and his aides at Kabul’s ornate presidential palace.
-At the top of the meeting, Ghani told Blinken, “We respect [President Biden’s] decision and are adjusting our priorities.”
+Despite their longstanding concerns about a U.S. departure, Afghanistan’s leaders publicly embraced Biden’s decision and thanked officials for their coordination ahead of the announcement.
+In a meeting room in Kabul’s ornate presidential palace, Ghani told Blinken, “We respect [President Biden’s] decision and are adjusting our priorities.”
+In his meeting with Abdullah, the chairman said the withdrawal merely represented a new “chapter” in the U.S.-Afghan relationship.

 Blinken said he “wanted to demonstrate with my visit the ongoing commitment of the United States to the Islamic Republic and the people of Afghanistan.”